ucan-wg/invocation/README.md

 ### 3.1.1 Invocation

 The `ucan/invoke` field MUST contain CIDs pointing to the UCANs to invoke.
-The outmost UCAN being invoked MUST NOT contain any actions that are not intended to be executed.
+The outmost UCAN being invoked SHOULD NOT contain any actions that are not intended to be executed.

 ### 3.1.2 Version